rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

-So, in a nutshell, Neverending Charity will be a non-profit group that leverages the power of the internet, large amounts of people, and banks to make the world a better place, one month at a time—forever.
+So, in a nutshell, Neverending Charity will be a non-profit group that leverages the power of the internet, large amounts of people, and banks to make the world a better place, one month at a time-forever.

 What do you think?